 Still one of the fastest growing wheelchair sports in the world, wheelchair tennis integrates very easily with the able-bodied game since it can be played on any regular tennis court, with no modifications to the size of the court or the size of rackets or balls.

 Wheelchair tennis follows the same rules as able-bodied tennis, as endorsed by the ITF, with the only exception being that the wheelchair tennis player is allowed two bounces of the ball.
 The 'two-bounce rule' is written into the Rules of Tennis.

 Wheelchair tennis also has an international tour.
 The ITF Wheelchair Tennis Tour originated in 1992 with 11 international tournaments, but has grown in size and popularity with currently over 160 events taking place all over the world.
 UNIQLO became the title sponsor of the ITF Wheelchair Tennis Tour in June 2014.
-To find out more about the ITF Wheelchair Tennis Tour, please click here.
+To find out more about the UNIQLO Wheelchair Tennis Tour, please click here.